Jake LaTurner KS-02

 Wikipedia

 Jacob Andrew Joseph LaTurner (born February 17, 1988)[1] is an American politician serving as the U.S. representative for Kansas’s 2nd congressional district.
-A member of the Republican Party, LaTurner was the 40th Kansas State Treasurer from 2017 to 2021 and a state senator from the 13th district from 2013 to 2017.
+A member of the Republican Party, LaTurner was the 40th Kansas state treasurer from 2017 to 2021 and a state senator from the 13th district from 2013 to 2017.

-Upon his appointment as Kansas State Treasurer by Kansas Governor Sam Brownback, LaTurner became the youngest statewide official in the country.
+Upon his appointment as Kansas state treasurer by Kansas governor Sam Brownback, LaTurner became the youngest statewide official in the country.
 He was elected to the post in his own right in 2018, becoming the youngest elected statewide official in the United States.[2][3]
 LaTurner briefly campaigned for the United States Senate in the 2020 election, before instead opting to run for the United States House of Representatives in Kansas’s 2nd congressional district.
-He defeated incumbent U.S. Representative Steve Watkins in the primary election, amid corruption allegations against Watkins, and won the general election against Topeka mayor Michelle De La Isla.
+He defeated incumbent U.S. representative Steve Watkins in the primary election, amid corruption allegations against Watkins, and won the general election against Topeka mayor Michelle De La Isla.
 On April 18, 2024, LaTurner announced he would not be seeking reelection.[4]

 Early life and education

 LaTurner was born and raised in Galena, Kansas.
-He graduated from Galena High School and enrolled at Pittsburg State University, where he earned his undergraduate degree in political science.
-LaTurner worked for former Kansas Treasurer and Congresswoman Lynn Jenkins during his time in college in her Pittsburg district office.[5]
-According to Rep. Henry Cuellar, he is enrolled alongside him in the master’s in defense and strategic studies program at Naval War College (as of 2023).[6]
+He graduated from Galena High School and enrolled at Pittsburg State University, where he earned his undergraduate degree in political science.[5]
+LaTurner worked for former Kansas treasurer and congresswoman Lynn Jenkins during his time in college in her Pittsburg district office.[6]
+According to Rep. Henry Cuellar, he is enrolled alongside him in the master’s in defense and strategic studies program at Naval War College (as of 2023).[7]

 Kansas Senate

-After losing the 2008 District 13 primary election to Republican senator Bob Marshall, he defeated Marshall in a 2012 rematch.[7]
+After losing the 2008 District 13 primary election to Republican senator Bob Marshall, he defeated Marshall in a 2012 rematch.[8]
 At age 24, he became the youngest member of the Kansas Senate.
 As a senator, LaTurner drafted legislation that would impose term limits on state legislators, reform the process for requesting public records, and combat potential nepotism.
-He faced opposition on these issues, including from Speaker of the Kansas House of Representatives Ray Merrick, a Republican, and Senate Democratic Leader Anthony Hensley.[8]
+He faced opposition on these issues, including from Speaker of the Kansas House of Representatives Ray Merrick, a Republican, and Senate Democratic leader Anthony Hensley.[9]

 In February 2015, LaTurner was the lead sponsor of legislation allowing Kansas adults to carry firearms without a concealed carry permit.[10]
 In 2016, he authored a bill limiting property tax increases.[11]